SwedbankPay/developer.swedbankpay.com/payments/trustly/after-payment.md

 ## Options after posting a payment

-When you detect that the payer has reached your `completeUrl`, you need to do a GET request on the payment resource, which contains the paymentID generated in the first step, to receive the state of the transaction.
-You will also be able to see the available operations after posting a payment.
+When you detect that the payer has reached your `completeUrl`, you need to do a `GET` request on the payment resource, which contains the `id` of the `payment` generated in the first step, to receive the state of the transaction.
+You will also be able to see the available `operations` after posting a payment.

 {% include payment-resource.md api_resource="trustly" documentation_section="trustly" %}